THE STORY OF

 broadcast a "New Year's Bash" is announced, planed to be on location in

 "Grand Isle" with Kelly.
-This also would not happen.
-Some of
+This also would not happen. *Some

 Overall, this recording is slow